mzemel/mzemel.github.io/_posts/articles/2020-08-22-back-the-blue.md

 I do not mean "left" and "right" in the sense of the economy, but instead "higher" and "lower" on a scale of *authoritarianism*.

-Authoritarianism is not an ideology; it is a personality trait.
+Authoritarianism itself is not an ideology; it is a personality trait.
 It’s a channeling of cruelty through socially acceptable means.
 It is the person who yanks their dog by the leash.
 The bully who grew up to be a cop.
 The veteran who has himself been abused by fellow soldiers.

-All of these people have been caught and held accountable for their abuse before.
+What do all of these people have in common?
+They have been caught and held accountable for their abuse before.
 Now, they look for a *"legitimate"* means to express it -- one in which they can sate their appetite for inflicting pain, free from the fear of being held to task.

 These sadists seek existing pillars of ideology they can hide behind.
 Existing pockets of power which will come to their defense.
 "Law and order?
 Yes, *of course* that’s what I meant.."
 But in reality, these people are not principled in any meaningful sense of the word -- only cruel.

 Here, though, these people enter into a Faustian bargain.
 The strength they draw from these "legitimizing" pillars creates a need to *maintain* those pillars.
 If we defund and de-proliferate the police, these people lose a familiar vehicle for their daily cruelty.

-The most insecure among those power-havers will be driven by anxiety.
+Thus, the most insecure among those power-havers will be driven by anxiety.
 This is the **MAGA** crowd.
 They retain a "legitimizing pillar" of being the President’s fan club, which they hide behind as they approach their embattled "law and order."

 The most cruel will come in with no presumption of legitimacy, other than "might makes right".
 These are the **Proud Boys** and **Patriot Prayer** -- the have-nots of the most powerful caste, white men.
 You can tell Gavin McInnes had at least one deeply formative rejection where a woman understood him in his vapid entirety, and laughed that his fantasy stretched so far as to include her in it.